 In addition, I have written, edited, and translated environment- and sustainability-related content for clients such as the Rainforest Alliance, SEEtheWild, the Natural Network of Forest Practitioners, UPS, and AMEC Geomatrix (an environmental consulting firm), as well as various sustainability-minded travel companies.
 I also served as writer and translator for a Green Living Project video expedition documenting sustainability-related projects in Costa Rica and Nicaragua.

-As a graduate student in Latin American studies, I contributed to a draft discussion paper for the World Wildlife Fund about land-use change in northern Mexico; researched public-private partnerships in natural resource management in the Texas-Mexico border region; assisted with planning and operations for a bilingual, binational conference on U.S.-Mexico border environmental issues; and researched community conservation initiatives and contributed to a working paper on ecotourism as a conservation tool in the Sea of Cortez for The Nature Conservancy Mexico Program.
+As a graduate student in Latin American studies at the University of Arizona, I contributed to a draft discussion paper for the World Wildlife Fund about land-use change in northern Mexico; researched public-private partnerships in natural resource management in the Texas-Mexico border region; assisted with planning and operations for a bilingual, binational conference on U.S.-Mexico border environmental issues; and researched community conservation initiatives and contributed to a working paper on ecotourism as a conservation tool in the Sea of Cortez for The Nature Conservancy Mexico Program.

 My master’s thesis examined the relationship between environmental groups and the media in Mexico and was based on interviews with activists, environmental journalist, and government officials in Mexico City, as well as case studies of media coverage of several major Mexican environmental issues.
-As an undergraduate, I majored in environmental studies and spent a semester studying ecology and environmental issues in Ecuador.
+As an undergraduate at Middlebury College, I majored in environmental studies and spent a semester studying ecology and environmental issues in Ecuador.

 Below are links to some of my journalistic writing about the environment and sustainability.